jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Theories/React/tobitaLDPE.rst

 branching and polymerisation rate constants and :math:`C_\text{s}` the ratio of the scission and polymerisation rate constants.
-The fifth parameter is the monomer conversion at the end of the reaction.
+The fifth parameter `fin_conv` is the monomer conversion at the end of the reaction.

 **Simulation parameters**